cabouman/mbirjax/docs/source/api.rst

 ..
     Note:  add other modules and descriptions as needed.

-* mbirjax_sandbox_ Project for creating a JAX version of MBIR
+* mbirjax_ Project for creating a JAX version of MBIR

-.. _mbirjax_sandbox: mbirjax_sandbox.html
+.. _mbirjax: mbirjax.html
 .. toctree::
    :titlesonly:
    :hidden: